-- Bank: The bank policy allows employees to pool all of their paid time off into a single source from which they can draw whenever they like.
+- Bank: The bank model lets employees pool all of their paid time off into a single source from which they can draw whenever they like.
 Under this policy, employees aren’t typically obligated to offer a reason for their desired paid time off.
-The only common rule is that the employer receives two weeks notice if the employee is seeking to take off several days in a row.
+The only common rule is that the employer receives two weeks’ notice if the employee is seeking to take off several days in a row.

 - Accrued days: If you’re looking for a PTO policy that allows employees to earn it, the accrued days model does just that.
-Employees earn time off in accordance with how much they work.
-For example, they could accrue 4 hours of PTO for every 40 hours worked, meaning they can get one day off every two weeks.
-Of course, the employees are free to work as much as they like and allow their accrued days to add up.
-Some employers also allow their employees to take PTO in advance without accrued days if they agree to halt the accrued days until the PTO is earned.
+Employees earn time off depending on how much they work.
+For example, if an employee can accrue four hours of paid time off for every 40 hours worked, this equals one day off every two weeks.
+Some employers also allow their employees to take PTO in advance without accrued days if they agree to halt the accrued days until the used PTO is replaced.

 - Open: An open PTO policy is one in which employees are free to accumulate as much PTO as they want.
-Without a cap on the amount of PTO employees can save, they could potentially work for years, then take a whole month off at once.
-Because of this, employers often put some limits on how their open PTO accumulation can be taken, including how much advance notice must be given and how many days off in a row one can take.
+While open PTO policies may seem beneficial for employees, they can affect overall production in the workplace.
+Without a cap on the amount of PTO an employee can save, they could potentially work for years, then take a whole month off at once.
+This can hinder production and potentially lead to staffing shortages.
+Because of this, employers often put caps on how their open PTO accumulation can be taken.

-What to consider when creating a time off policy
+What to consider when creating a paid time off policy

-Once the basics are out of the way, your policy has to include instructions for a few unique situations.
-Imagine you have a new hire and a policy of half a day of PTO accrued for every week worked.
-If a new employee wants to take a day off after working just two weeks, would you allow that, or would you implement a probationary period first?
+Additionally, your policy should include instructions for a few unique situations.
+Imagine if a new hire needed to take a day off after working just two weeks.
+If they are earning half a day of PTO accrued for every week worked, would you allow that, or would you implement a probationary period first?
 Additionally, will PTO renew every year, or will it carry over?
 If it doesn’t carry over, you have the option of simply paying out the allocated PTO to the employee.